 Autumn is the main biggest season for trekking in Nepal.
-The weather is very good with a beautiful blue sky, excellent mountain views and agreeable temperatures.
-Wind is rare and if there is any snowfall at all, it usually only occurs at high elevations.
-When you pass over the lower valley, this is mostly enjoyable and under trekking season.
-At this time the whole country changes from a green into the autumn harvesting colors.
+The weather is very good with a beautiful blue sky, excellent mountain views, and agreeable temperatures.
+The wind is rare and if there is any snowfall at all, it usually only occurs at high elevations.
+When you pass over the lower valley, this is most enjoyable and under the trekking season.
+At this time the whole country changes from green into the autumn harvesting colors.

 Winter Season (Dec to Feb): White Christmas’s

 Winter is well-known for low temperatures and snowfalls in higher altitudes in the Himalayas.
-Nights are much colder but during the day the skies are clear and sunny will be less tourists.
-Among the treks several can be done in winter.
+Nights are much colder but during the day the skies are clear and sunny will be fewer tourists.
+Among the treks, several can be done in winter.
 The Dhaulagiri Annapurna panorama treks, Ghorepani Poon Hill panorama trek, Annapurna Base Camp.

-And also Everest Base Camp treks and some others lower treks are reliably accessible and pleasant.
-Mostly fine, some light snow clears quickly while the deeper power Yak-tracked, hardly slows us.
+And also Everest Base Camp treks and some other lower treks are reliably accessible and pleasant.
+Mostly fine, some light snow clears quickly while the deeper power Yak-tracked hardly slows us.
 Marry white Christmas.
 High Mountain passes and climbing trips are not a superior choice in winter.

 Spring (March to May): The Rhododendrons blooming season.

-The arriving warmth create stumbling cloud configurations and the occasionally rainstorm can be in the afternoon.
+The arriving warmth creates stumbling cloud configurations and the occasional rainstorm can be in the afternoon.
 Every next morning normally clear and blue sky.
 We think spring is really one of the best seasons for trekking in Nepal!

 Summer (monsoon) Season (Jun to Aug)